Why we invest in property

-Like a home owner, if you’re an investor, you’ll also pay Stamp Duty.
-These costs differ from state to state.
-They depend on the purchase price of the property and can often be higher for an investment property than if you’re buying a house to live in.
+If you’re an investor, you’ll also pay Stamp Duty, the costs of which differ from state to state.
+It depends on the purchase price of the property and can often be higher for an investment property than if you’re buying a house to live in.
 Our stamp duty calculator will give you an approximate amount you'll pay.
 For the exact amount you should speak with your State Revenue Office.

-Whether you’re taking out a mortgage for a home or an investment property, if you can save 20 percent of the value of your property, you may avoid paying lenders’ mortgage insurance.
+As with taking out a mortgage for a home, if you can cover 20 percent of the value of your investment property, you may avoid paying lender's mortgage insurance.
 If not, you’ll need to factor in this cost as well as any loan establishment fees.
-Speak to your banker to understand lending and lenders' mortgage insurance considerations for the property you have in mind.
+Speak to your banker to understand lending and lender's mortgage insurance considerations for the property you have in mind.

 Building and landlord insurance

 When you’re investing your savings and time into a property, insurance isn’t something you should skimp on.
-Building Insurance will cover you for unforseen damage to the building, like damage from fire or flooding.
+Building insurance will cover you for unforeseen damage to the building, like damage from fire or flooding.
 If you buy a unit, building insurance will be paid from strata levies.
 Landlord insurance protects you if your tenant damages the property or if they refuse to pay rent.

 Unlike your principal place of residence, when purchasing a property as an investment, you'll be liable for land tax.
 It is an annual fee that varies from state to state.
 Your land is assessed every year to determine the tax amount you’ll pay and to work out if you’re liable for paying the tax.